robforee/bumpy/README-auth.md

 ## Authentication Flow

-### Sign In Flow (`handleSignIn` in `Header.jsx`)
+### Sign In Flow (`handleEmailSubmit` in `Header.jsx`)
-1. User clicks sign in button
+1. User enters email in input box (pre-filled with last used email from localStorage)

-2. Initial Sign-in (`signInWithGoogle` without scopes)
-   - Creates GoogleAuthProvider without scopes
-   - Calls `signInWithPopup` from Firebase Auth for identification only
-   - User selects account from popup
-   - Returns initial tokens and user info

-3. Scope Resolution
+2. Email-based Scope Resolution
-   - Retrieves user's ID token
+   - Queries Firestore `/user_scopes` collection using email
+   - If user found:
-   - Calls `getScopes()` to fetch previously authorized scopes from Firestore
+     - Retrieves previously authorized scopes
-   - If fetch fails, proceeds with empty scope list

-4. Scoped Sign-in (if needed)
+     - Proceeds with `select_account` prompt
-   - If user has previously authorized scopes:
+   - If user not found or query fails:
+     - Uses minimal scope (userinfo.email)
+     - Forces consent prompt for new authorization

+3. Google Sign-in (`signInWithGoogle` in `firebaseAuth.js`)
-     - Calls `signInWithGoogle` again with those scopes
+   - Creates GoogleAuthProvider with resolved scopes
+   - Sets prompt parameter:
-     - Google OAuth may show consent screen for any new/unauthorized scopes
+     - `select_account`: for existing users with authorized scopes
+     - `consent`: for new users or when requesting new scopes
+   - Calls `signInWithPopup` from Firebase Auth
-     - Returns new tokens with proper scope access
+   - Returns tokens and user info
-   - If user has no scopes (new user):
-     - Proceeds with initial tokens
-     - No additional authorization needed

-5. Token Storage (`auth-actions.js`)
+4. Token Storage (`auth-actions.js`)
    - `storeTokens_fromClient` called with:
      - userId
      - accessToken
      - refreshToken
      - idToken
-     - authorized scopes (empty array for new users)
+     - authorized scopes
+   - Verifies token scopes with Google API
    - Encrypts tokens using AES-256-CBC
    - Stores in Firestore `/user_tokens` collection with:
      - Encrypted access token